nickoala/openrv/homography/README.md

-# How to obtain homography matrix?
+# How to obtain homography matrix between two planes?

 ## Decide on your application's resolution